Martin-Rudolph/cuDebye/README.md

 Everything can be rotated, using the marked button.

 ## Running Multiple Files
-It is also possible to run multiple xyz- and/or deb-files using the function _multisim_
+It is also possible to run multiple xyz- and/or deb-files using the function [_multisim_](/Matlab/multisim.m).
+Just select the obvisious [folder](/Data/SelectToTestMultiSim) and let the function do the work.